Tale152/bachelor-thesis/README.md

-# Bachelor thesis
+# General info
 My bachelor studies in [Computer Science and Engineering](https://corsi.unibo.it/1cycle/ComputerScienceEngineering) at [University of Bologna](https://www.unibo.it/en) started in **September 2017** and concluded in **October 2020** with a final graduation of **100/110**.

 This repositoy contain the source **LaTeX** code used to create my **bachelor thesis**.

-# General info
 You can **download** the compiled PDF in the [releases section of this repository](https://github.com/Tale152/bachelor_thesis/releases) or using [University of Bologna's Theses Repository](https://amslaurea.unibo.it/21607/).
+The code in this repository was moved from a previous Bitbucket repository.

 Due to the fact that my studies were conducted in an italian university, this thesis is written in **italian**.

-The code in this repository was moved from a previous Bitbucket repository.

 The project that this thesis describes cannot be found publically because it is owned by the company that hosted this work.

 # Thesis